1dv031/syllabus/lectures/part_3/06_Server-Services/slides.md

 --
-## DNS - Name servrer and zones
+#### DNS - Name server and zones
 * Name server = "Server application" that store information about the zone
-* Loaded from a file or another name server
+  * Loaded from a file or another name server, like a database in memory
 * Responsibility for the zone
 * May be responsible for multiple zones